Razan67/volunteer-management-system/README.md

-# volunteer-management-system
+# Volunteer Management System – SQL Database
 A complete SQL database structure for a Volunteer Management System, featuring tables, relationships, views, constraints, and stored procedures used for managing volunteers, teams, events, and departments.
-Volunteer Management System – SQL Database

 This repository contains the full SQL structure and sample data for a Volunteer Management System.
 The project was created for academic purposes and demonstrates database design, relationships, stored procedures, and views.

 # 📌 Overview

-The database includes the following main components:
+- The database includes the following main components:

-Departments
+- Departments

-Events
+- Events

-Volunteers
+- Volunteers

-Teams
+- Teams

-Volunteer–Team assignments
+- Volunteer–Team assignments

-Event participants
+- Event participants

-Volunteer phone numbers
+- Volunteer phone numbers

-Views (for simplified data access)
+- Views (for simplified data access)

-Stored Procedures (for inserting and retrieving data)
+- Stored Procedures (for inserting and retrieving data)

 This system supports managing volunteers, assigning them to teams, and tracking their participation in events.